 - Direct Property Investment: At a 6.5% appreciation rate, investing $500,000 in property could yield a portfolio worth around $935,000 after 10 years — assuming a straightforward buy-and-hold strategy and excluding rental income, taxes and maintenance costs.

 Real estate remains one of the most popular destinations for large sums of capital.
-It’s historically viewed as a stable, long-term growth asset.
+It is historically viewed as a stable, long-term growth asset.
 Events like the 2008 housing crisis challenged the belief that property values always rise.
-But the long-term trend for real estate continues to be upward, particularly in high-demand metro areas.
+However, the long-term trend for real estate continues to be upward, particularly in high-demand metro areas.

-Despite its illiquidity and the complexity of managing property, real estate offers the potential for capital appreciation, rental income, and tax advantages.
+Despite its illiquidity and the complexity of managing property, real estate offers the potential for capital appreciation, rental income and tax benefits.
 With housing prices still high in many markets and demand for rental units strong, real estate remains a compelling asset class for investors with the funds to participate.

 Will real estate values continue to climb at the same pace?
 No one can say for sure.
 But with the right market selection and strategy, real estate can still be a valuable piece of a diversified portfolio.